NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 Components are not primitives.

+-
+-Components used to be primitives when they were associated with a wrapping div.
+ - Components abstracted an element
+   - modifiers do this now -- lifecycle, required element
+	- + ...attributes

+-Components are tool for refactoring
+ - a place for tracked state to live or be injected in to

 They wrappers of the primitives.
 Components wrap one or more
 values, functions, modifiers, elements, and resources